-Why choose Parslows for your Jersey civil partnership dissolution or divorce
+Why choose Parslows for your divorce or Jersey civil partnership dissolution

 Couples who wish to dissolve their civil partnership or divorce in Jersey can do so by contacting Parslows, one of the leading law firms in Jersey.
 Our team of experienced solicitors will provide you with expert advice and guidance throughout the process, ensuring that your interests are protected at every step.

 We understand that dissolving a civil partnership or divorce can be a difficult and emotional time, so we offer a sensitive and confidential service to all our clients.
 We also recognise that every situation is unique, so we tailor our services to meet your individual needs.
 So if you are considering dissolving your civil partnership or divorce in Jersey, contact Parslows today for expert advice and support.

 Can I divorce or obtain a civil partnership dissolution at any time after we are married?

 Under Jersey Law, you generally have to have been married or in a civil partnership for at least three years before applying for a divorce or civil partnership dissolution.

 Can I divorce my spouse or partner without their agreement?

 In some cases, the answer is yes.
 For example, if you have been separated for at least two years, your spouse or partner cannot oppose a Petition.